flemay/3musketeers/docs/examples/README.md

 - [flemay/musketeers][linkFlemayMusketeers] is a docker image that is built, tested, and deployed with GitHub Actions to Docker Hub.
 - [flemay/cookiecutter][linkFlemayCookiecutter] is a docker image that is built, tested, and deployed to Docker Hub with GitLab CI/CD.
 The pipeline uses Docker in Docker (DinD) with the image `flemay/musketeers`.
 - [Echo][linkEcho] is a Cookiecutter template for a basic example that echoes the value of an environment variable.
+- [terraform101][linkTerraform101] is an example that allows you to deploy you infrastructure on AWS using terraform and GitHub Actions.

 [linkHelloWorld]: ../docs/#hello-world
 [link3Musketeers]: https://github.com/flemay/3musketeers